Section author: Jonathon Love

 Overview

-the analysis definition is a yaml file in the jamovi/
+the analysis definition is a yaml file in the jamovi/ directory,

-. the analysis definition describes the
+with the extension .a.yaml. the analysis definition describes the

 analysis, the way it appears in menus, and the options it requires. the